alexholcombe/movingCue/README.md

 -l.271 np.array[.2]) changed from .2 to 1 as in previous program
 -l.275 cue lead times changed from "467*3" to the actual lead times: 0.02 etc.
 -l.285 factor behind "randon.random()" changed from 1 to 2 (was 2 in previous program)
--l.637: changed from "0" back to random starting position -l.278      for direction in [1.0]: # [-1.0,1.0]:
+-l.646: changed from "0" back to random starting position -l.278      for direction in [1.0]: # [-1.0,1.0]:
-Still don't know what's reversing the motion direction.
+-l.302 random.shuffle(trialHandlerList) #this randomises which one comes first

         thickWedgeColor = [.7,.7,.7]
         thinWedgeColor=  [-.7,-.7,-.7]

+Could randomize obj to cue with         randomiseObjToCue = False But then would have to combine that with randomization over narrow range of the orientation of the whole thing.
+Probably simpler is to have objToCue always equal 0 and objToCue constant.

 How should practice trials work?